dgnsrekt/Autochart-TV/README.md

 RANDOMCRYPTO | Generates and displays random crypto tickers | Number of tickers.
 Max=9 TOPSTOCKGAINERS | Pull and displays top gainers from iex exchange. | Number of tickers.
 Max=9 TOPSTOCKLOSERS | Pull and displays top losers from iex exchange. | Number of tickers.
-Max=9 FOMODDSUPERFILTERCOMMAND | Uses https://api.fomodd.io/superfilter to filter the shit from the shitcoins | Number of tickers.
-Max=9
-TWITTERSTOCKSCRAPERCOMMAND | Scrapes a twitter profile for the most recent stock tickers.
+Max=9 FOMODDSUPERFILTER | Uses https://api.fomodd.io/superfilter to filter the shit from the shitcoins | Number of tickers.
+Max=9 TWITTERSTOCKSCRAPER | Scrapes a twitter profile for the most recent stock tickers.
 Returns 1 ticker with multiple ticker peers from iexexchange. | twitter profiles
 SCREENSHOT | Takes a screenshot of the currently displayed tickers | None

 ## Contact